MatejKrcek/MatejKrcek/README.md

 # Hi there! 👋
 **I am Matěj.**

-I am a 17-year-old student interested in modern technology and programming.
-I code in Flutter & Dart, Python and JavaScript, organize conferences, events and workshops, design voice applications on Google Assistant and love business.
+I am a student interested in modern technologies, programming and business.
+I code in Dart with Flutter, JavaScript & TypeScript, and Python.
+I organize and speak at conferences, study in high school, and work currently as a software engineer.

+And I love that.

 ## 💬 Get in touch